 If you hit six (6) motor vehicle points, a DMV surcharge will usually be imposed.
 Twelve (12) or more points will cause your license to be suspended.

 How an Attorney Can Help Reduce a New Jersey Speeding Ticket

-Having a lawyer on your side is a huge advantage.
+Having an experience defense lawyer on your side is a huge advantage in court.
 Attorneys know the statutes and legal issues in your case and can find weaknesses in the allegations.
-This makes it easier to negotiate your speeding ticket to a non-moving violation.
+This makes it easier to get the best possible result in a traffic ticket case.

 Lawyers also know how to get a speeding ticket reduced because of their experience with the court system.
 They appear in court often, so the courtroom setting is familiar.
+Attorneys usually have experience dealing with the particular prosecutor and judge in each court.
 They have the skills to negotiate with prosecutors and reach a compromise that benefits their clients.
-An attorney will always work to come to an agreement about your ticket if it’s possible.
-The goal is to reduce your fine and get fewer – or zero – points on your driving record.
+The goal is to get your tickets dismissed, reduce your fine and get fewer – or zero – points on your driving record.